 A Government Lease is a type of lease agreement involving government entities, typically for public infrastructure projects or the use of government-owned property.
 These leases often come with specific terms and conditions tailored to the needs of the government entity involved.
 It involves leasing property to or from a government entity, often for public infrastructure or development projects.

 A sublease agreement allows a tenant to rent out part or all of their leased space to another party, known as the subtenant.
 The original tenant, or sublessor, remains responsible for the primary lease with the landlord and continues to pay rent, but the subtenant pays rent to the sublessor.
-Sublease agreements are commonly used both in residential and commercial settings when a tenant needs to temporarily vacate their space or wants to share the cost of rent with another party.
+Sublease agreements are commonly used when a tenant needs to temporarily vacate their space or wants to share the cost of rent with another party.

 A short-term lease typically spans a shorter duration than a standard lease agreement, often lasting for a few months or up to a year.
 These leases offer greater flexibility for both landlords and tenants, allowing for quicker adjustments to changing circumstances or property needs.
 Short-term leases are often favored for temporary housing, seasonal businesses, or situations where tenants require more flexibility in their rental arrangements.
 It is typically used for a few months to a year, suitable for pop-up shops or seasonal businesses.